 Combining the power of Littlebits with Augmented Reality, this project creates a head moving talking Augmented Reality Robot.
 With...

-This chapter has no upcoming events right now.
+This club has no upcoming events right now.

 Let's explore the wonderful world of home automation using the Amazon Echo and our trusty, easy to use, littleBits modules!